synctera/client-libraries-go/synctera/docs/WebhooksApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiCreateWebhookRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiCreateWebhook1Request struct via the builder pattern

 Name | Type | Description  | Notes